pullswitch/django-freeplay/README.rst

 Also
 ====

-Tidbit areas let you set "Min Items" and "Max Items", optionally.
-On the tidbits admin dashboard, it will then alert you if an area needs more content to meet the minimum requirement and won't show the "Add" link if an area has met the maximum limit.
+Freeplay regions let you set "Min Items" and "Max Items", optionally.
+On the freeplay admin dashboard, it will then alert you if a region needs more content to meet the minimum requirement and won't show the "Add" link if the region has met the maximum limit.

 Hope you find this useful!